smaho-engineering/mailto/README.md

 # `mailto`

-> Simple Dart package for creating mailto links in your Flutter apps
+> Simple Dart package for creating mailto links in your Flutter and Dart apps

-This package helps you build mailto links and use those mailto links to launch the phone's email client with certain fields pre-filled, while taking care of encoding every fields properly.
+The `mailto` package helps you build mailto links and provides you with an idiomatic Dart interface that:

-The `mailto` package:

 * supports one or many `to`, `cc`, and `bcc` fields
 * supports custom body and subject for the emails
 * encodes every value for your correctly
-* is blazingly fast 😜
+* is blazingly fast ⚡️😜

 [![smaho-engineering/mailto](https://img.shields.io/static/v1?label=smaho-engineering&message=mailto&logo=flutter&logoWidth=30&color=FF8200&labelColor=08589c&labelWidth=30)](https://github.com/smaho-engineering)